cdrn/cdrn.github.io/content/blog/gauloi-pt3/gauloi-pt3.md

 </div>

 <p class="sim-note">
   Assumes uniform stakes.
-Slash curve: multiplier = min(2 + 650/fillAmount, 15).
+Slash curve: multiplier = min(2 + 650/fillAmount, 15) where fill amounts are in USDC (contracts use 650e6 to account for 6-decimal precision).
   Quorum = % of eligible stake.
 Double challenge window requires colluders in both rounds.
 </p>